MSFTeric/featureupdate-user-downtime-reporting/README.md

 * **Download** the file **Get-Win11UpdateUserDowntime.ps1** from this repository to the local device
 * Right-click the script file and select *Properties*.
 If you see the option to Unblock the file, do so (otherwise script execution will be halted)
-* Open an Administrative command Prompt
+* Open an *administrative* command Prompt
 * Run **Powershell.exe -ExecutionPolicy Bypass -File Get-Win11UpdateUserDowntime.ps1 -Interactive**
 * The script will execute interactively with some output to the screen.
-When it's complete the file C:\ProgramData\Microsoft\setupsummary.log will be created.
+When it's complete the file **C:\ProgramData\Microsoft\setupsummary.log will be created.**